The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Though Rocky Mountain Chocolate Factory has become an international chocolate sensation, it’s still a stop you just can’t miss.

-The very first Rocky Mountain Chocolate Factory franchise is in Old Colorado City and is still operational today.
+This is the very first Rocky Mountain Chocolate Factory franchise and is still operational today.

 16. ABC Candy and Designs

 For that quintessential candy store experience, you’ve got to check out ABC Candy and Designs.
-Feel like a kid and grab a bag — candy is sold by weight.
+Feel like a kid and grab a bag as the candy is sold by weight.

-Get old-fashioned favorites, new candies, cotton candy, even candy baskets and candy grams!
-Host a party here and have a candy buffet.
+Get old-fashioned favorites, new candies, cotton candy, even candy baskets and candy grams.

 17. Old Colorado History Center